By-law number 1

 5.2.1 The Board must approve:

-- the terms of reference of Standing committees as included in the Governance policy
+1. The terms of reference of Standing committees as included in the Governance policy;

-- the terms of reference of Advisory committees as included in resolutions appointing Advisory committees
+2. The terms of reference of Advisory committees as included in resolutions appointing Advisory committees; and

-- all persons nominated to be members of Standing committees and Advisory committees
+3. All persons nominated to be members of Standing committees and Advisory committees.

-5.2.2 The CEO or a senior Accessibility Standards Canada official with proper delegation must approve any face-to-face meeting of a Standing committee or Advisory committee.
+5.2.2 The CEO must approve any face-to-face meeting of a Standing committee or Advisory committee.

 6. By-law review and amendment